-Crete Academy has evaluated subsequent events for the period from June 30, 2023 through February 15, 2024 the date the financial statements were available to be issued.
+Crete Academy has evaluated subsequent events for the period from June 30, 2024 through December 13, 2024 the date the financial statements were available to be issued.
+Management did not identify any transactions or events that require disclosure or that would have an impact on the financial statements.